Who Treats Primary Immunodeficiency? Finding Specialists and Doctors

 Genetic Counselors

 You may be referred to a genetic counselor to discuss your PI diagnosis.
-Parents of children with suspected PI may be offered genetic sequencing.
-This can help confirm the gene variants causing your child’s PI.
-After testing, you’ll likely meet with the counselor to discuss the test results and what they mean.
+Parents and caregivers of children with suspected PI may be offered genetic sequencing (testing that looks for changes in genes).
+This can help confirm the gene variants that may be causing your child’s PI.

 Psychologists and Psychiatrists

 Ongoing illness can take a toll on your mental health.
 To support mental and emotional well-being, you may see a psychologist or psychiatrist.
-Mental health providers are an important part of care with certain types of PI that are linked to a high risk of mental health disorders.

 In addition, these providers can screen for developmental delays in children and connect you, or your child, with support groups for people with chronic illnesses.